Bauer - A Restaurateur's Perspective

 "Interesting comments all about Bauer, but I thought you might like some inside scoop from the trenches.
 I work in the business (partner at a respected restaurant, I would rather not say which one) and truth be told, when Bauer reviewed us five years ago and raved, it brought folks in.
 When he reviewed us again, within the last year, he raved even more, and it barely did a thing for us.
 I also have friends who own restaurants that he has slaughtered and in recent years, even a bad review doesn't seem to affect things much one way or the other.
 That said, as a restaurant owner, I would be lying if I said that I didn't care about Michael Bauer coming in, or any other reviewer from a newspaper or magazine for that matter.
 A bit more bluntness, I sometimes read food blogs (I enjoy this one quite a bit) and I know a few other owners who read them ocassionally, but most chefs are computer illiterate - it's not part of their schooling, and many of them don't even know what a blog is.
 While I appreciate your sense of power to the people, blogs don't help or hurt my business in any way.
 A newspaper or magazine does.
 The only reason Bauer's reviews don't seem to make as much of an impact any more is that people see through his personal attacks - I've had many customers tell me that they take with a grain of salt his praise or his insults because they feel it is personally generated.
 As far as my personal opinion, as someone who has been in the restaurant industry for over 25 years, I think the Chronicle food section as a whole is the problem.
 Bauer is bored and boring, and some of the new staff are even more boring and already seem bored, writing generic reviews that seem to attempt to emulate their boss as if to try to please him.
 More and more customers are coming in after reading reviews in smaller or alternative publications and in many ways I think it is because the Chronicle is so bad they have been forced to turn elsewhere and have found more honest and frankly better written restaurant reviews outside of the great big politically driven corporate newspaper."

 Archive Alert!
-On this day in 2004 I was discovering the joys of Citizen CupCake, Dolfin Chocolate and Piece Montee.
+On this day in 2004 I was discovering the joys of Citizen CupCake, Dolfin Chocolate and Piece Montee. |

-posted in and and and and and
+posted in Food and Restaurants and Bay Area and San Francisco and Critics and Restaurant Critics

 Bauer - A Restaurateur's Perspective